molline/qwicklab-projects/README.md

 # qwiklab-projects
-This project contains screenshots of qwiklabs projects on the following modules
+This project contains screenshots of qwiklabs projects on the following modules and translated lab instructions for 2 labs.

 Course: Google Cloud Platform Fundamentals - Core Infrastructure